syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/DefineConnector.md

 ![point to point connection](Connector_images/Connector_img6.PNG)

-## Create connection between Nodes
+## Create connection between nodes

-The connector can be created between Nodes to display the relationship between them.
-The `SourceNode`/`SourceNodeID` and `TargetNode`/`TargetNodeID` properties allow to represent the Nodes to be connected.
+The connector can be created between nodes to display the relationship between them.
+The `SourceNode`/`SourceNodeID` and `TargetNode`/`TargetNodeID` properties allows you to represent the nodes to be connected.

 {% tabs %}
 {% highlight xaml %}